intuition-dev/INTUITION2/articles/fe2.md

 Note: above all, a Senior Frontend developers has years of experience and depp knowledge of CSS.

 Note: there are two things hard in CS.
-Caching(back end) and naming.
+Caching(backend) and naming.
 Naming DOM and 'classes' is hard.
 One bad thing is to use inline styles, for example the 'atomic' approach.

+That is the main challenge for Sr. Frontend developers: naming.
+The names have to be socialized and rehashed from time to time.

 ### Org chart